 11. Be advised that the attorney for the plaintiff will have established an "Upset Price" on the property, (approximately 1 or 2 days before the sale).
 This figure being the real debt interest, municipal liens and all costs.
-The attorney will most likely be prepared to bid up to the "Upset Price" if the property is competitively bid.
+The attorney on the writ may bid in excess of the "Upset Price" if the property is competitively bid.

 12. If you plan to bid on a property be certain that you have with you no less than 10% of your highest bid.
 This amount must be paid immediately after the sale when you come up to sign to condition of sale and must be in the form of cash or certified check.
 If the amount on your certified check is higher than that 10% bid, the surplus will be applied to the balance due.
 The balance of the bid must be paid within 10 calendar days from the date of the sale, in the Sheriff's Office.
 All monies payable to the Sheriff of Bucks County.

 13. The 10% is subject to forfeiture if the balance is not paid in accordance with this schedule (in 10 calendar days from date of sale)!